kevin15daniel/Typing-Performance-Analysis-Using-Regression-Model/README.md

   - Data cleaning and preprocessing to handle missing values.
   - Feature scaling using StandardScaler.
 - **Model Training**:
-  - Linear Regression model was trained to predict typing performance metrics.
+  - A linear regression model was trained to predict typing performance metrics.
-  - Hyperparameter tuning and cross-validation were performed to optimize model performance.
+  - Hyperparameter tuning and cross-validation were performed to optimize the model's performance.
 - **Evaluation Metrics**:
   - Mean Squared Error (MSE)
   - Root Mean Squared Error (RMSE)